Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 In practice, voice-to-text not working in one specific app is rarely a macOS problem.
 It's a that-app problem.

-Step 10: Check Hardware - Intel vs. Apple Silicon Performance Differences
+Step 13: Check Hardware, Intel vs. Apple Silicon Performance Differences

-If you're troubleshooting voice to text Mac not working on an older Intel Mac, there's an additional factor worth knowing: Apple's on-device speech processing features in Sequoia are primarily designed for Apple Silicon.
-Intel Macs running Sequoia are supported but may experience slower response times or dropped dictation sessions under CPU load.
+If you are troubleshooting Mac dictation not working on an older Intel Mac, one more factor matters: Apple's on-device speech processing features in Sequoia are built primarily for Apple Silicon.
+Intel Macs running Sequoia are supported, but they can show slower response times or dropped dictation sessions under CPU load.

 To check: open Activity Monitor (Applications > Utilities > Activity Monitor) and watch CPU usage while dictating.
 Above 80%?
 Competing processes are starving the audio pipeline.
 Quit unnecessary apps and try again.

-If you've worked through every step above and voice to text is still failing in certain environments, the honest answer is that Apple's cloud-dependent Dictation architecture isn't the right tool for your situation.
+If you have worked through every step above and Mac dictation is still failing in certain environments, the honest answer is that Apple's cloud-dependent Dictation architecture is not the right tool for your situation.
+At that point you are not troubleshooting a bug, you are choosing a different architecture, and speech to text for Mac lays out the options.

-On-device processing means your audio never leaves your device.
+On-device processing means your audio never leaves your Mac.
 No server to time out.
 No network to block.
 No VPN to interfere.
-VoicePrivate processes everything locally using a local AI engine, downloads once on first run, and works completely offline after that — no internet connection needed for any subsequent use.
+VoicePrivate processes everything locally using a local AI engine, downloads once on first run, and works completely offline after that, with no internet connection needed for any later use.
+If you want the mechanics rather than the pitch, VoicePrivate's guide to offline speech to text on Mac explains how local transcription works, and Mac voice to text privacy compares what each app does with your voice data.

 This matters specifically for:

-- Healthcare environments where audio content is sensitive and HIPAA considerations apply.
-Because no data ever leaves the machine, VoicePrivate is designed for HIPAA environments without requiring a BAA.
+- Healthcare environments where audio content is sensitive.
+VoicePrivate's on-device architecture means no audio data ever leaves your Mac.
 See VoicePrivate for Healthcare for more on how this works in clinical settings.

 - Corporate networks where IT policies block external audio upload endpoints.